4 Poses

 A pose is a plain Clojure map.
 The dataset lives under :data, the column mapping under :mapping, chart-type layers under :layers (empty here, since none was attached), and plot-level options under :opts.

 A mapping connects columns to visual properties.
-We added :x and :y in Idea 1; the pose also accepts appearance aesthetics like :color, :size, :alpha, and :shape:
+We added :x and :y above; the pose also accepts appearance aesthetics like :color, :size, :alpha, and :shape:

 (-> (rdatasets/datasets-iris)